Exhibitions of artifacts from the tomb of Tutankhamun: United States

 Egyptian cultural officials initially stalled prospects of an American tour, as Egypt was then more closely aligned with the Soviet Union, where fifty pieces had toured in 1973.
 However, relations thawed later that year when the U.S. interceded following the Yom Kippur War to sponsor a ceasefire and consequently a peace treaty between Egypt and Israel.
 U.S. president Richard Nixon thereafter visited Egypt, becoming the first American President to do so since the Second World War, and personally prevailed upon Egyptian president Anwar Sadat to permit the artifacts to tour the United States – with the U.S. tour including one more city than the Soviet tour had included, and several additional pieces.
 The showing was the largest of Tutankhamun's artifacts, with 53 pieces.

 The Metropolitan Museum of Art organized the U.S. exhibition, which ran from November 17, 1976, through September 30, 1979.
 More than eight million attended.
 The Metropolitan's exhibition was designed to recreate for visitors the drama of the 1922 discovery of the treasure-filled tomb.
-Included along with original objects excavated from the tomb were reprints from glass plate negatives in the Metropolitan’s collection of the expedition photographer Harry Burton's photographs documenting the excavation's discoveries step by step.
+Included along with original objects excavated from the tomb were reprints from glass plate negatives in the Metropolitan's collection of the expedition photographer Harry Burton's photographs documenting the excavation's discoveries step by step.
 The Smithsonian described the exhibit as one of the initial "blockbuster exhibits" which sparked the museum community's interest in such exhibitions.

 After the six U.S. tour locations were named, San Francisco citizens bombarded the Mayor's Office with inquiries as to why the tour was not coming there.
 As a result, museum trustees flew to Egypt to meet with the Egyptian Museum in Cairo, where they worked out a mutual agreement for a seventh stop.
 Profits after exhibition expenses resulted in $10+ million going to the Egyptian Museum for refurbishing.

 Other museums to host the exhibition

-After the exhibition left London in 1972, it toured the USSR from 1973–1975.
+After the exhibition left London in 1972, it toured the USSR from 1973 to 1975.